rsdoiel/antenna/archives/2025/motorcycles_2025.28.md

 ---

-## This Is A 7-Cylinder Two Stroke Kawasaki Custom, And It Can Be Yours
+## This Is a 7-Cylinder Two-Stroke Kawasaki Motorcycle, And It Can Be Yours

 date: 2025-07-17, from: Ride Apart, Electric Motorcycle News